Graphic stating "PDMLink, ProjectLink, Partslink, etc: Windchill Modules Explained"

 So, what is MBD?

-Model-Based Definition is a revolutionary approach to creating 3D models so that they effectively contain all the data needed to define a product.
+Model-Based Definition is a revolutionary approach to creating 3D models to effectively contain all the data needed to define a product.

 MBD defines the source of Product and Manufacturing Information (PMI) as the 3D model (Model-Based) to dictate a product’s features, tolerances, and other critical information.

-By incorporating everything into the product definition, MBD aims to replace traditional 2D drawings with comprehensive 3D models.
+MBD aims to replace traditional 2D drawings with comprehensive 3D models by incorporating everything into the product definition.
 This involves attaching all the necessary geometric, dimensional, and other manufacturing information directly to the 3D CAD model, eliminating the need for separate 2D drawings.

 As the manufacturing industry moves towards a more digitally connected and efficient future, Model-Based Definition is at the forefront of this revolution, paving the way for more effective product development and manufacturing practices.